The pressure to exclusively breastfeed is hurting mothers’ mental health

 “As a family doctor, I know that breast milk is the optimal feeding choice for health benefits, but as a mom, I know the extreme pressures that we are placed under as women to produce milk every time our baby needs it,” she says.

 The extreme pressure to breastfeed

-The American College of Obstetricians and Gynecologists recommends mothers exclusively breastfeed their babies for the first six months of life, but ACOG also officially recognizes that a baby's mother "is uniquely qualified to decide whether exclusive breastfeeding, mixed feeding or formula feeding is optimal for her and her infant."
+Similarly, The American College of Obstetricians and Gynecologists (ACOG) recommends mothers exclusively breastfeed their babies for the first six months of life, and ACOG also officially recognizes that a baby’s mother “is uniquely qualified to decide whether exclusive breastfeeding, mixed feeding or formula feeding is optimal for her and her infant.”

-Unfortunately, many moms don't feel that they have a choice.
-They just want to do what is "best" for their baby, and when they can't they feel like failures.
+Unfortunately, many moms don’t feel empowered to make that choice.
+They just want to do what is “best” for their baby, and when they can’t, they feel like failures.

-Mom Jen Harper was convinced that breastfeeding was the way to go, and felt devastated (and exhausted) when no matter what she tried, it just didn't work for her and her son.
-"I'd been conditioned to think that since I was a woman, breastfeeding would be the most natural thing I've ever done," Harper writes.
+Mom Jen Harper was convinced that breastfeeding was the way to go, and felt devastated (and exhausted) when no matter what she tried, it just didn’t work for her and her son.
+“I’d been conditioned to think that since I was a woman, breastfeeding would be the most natural thing I’ve ever done,” Harper writes for Motherly.

-She finally found relief when an ear, nose and throat specialist told her that not every baby is a fit for every breast.
+She finally felt relief when an ear, nose and throat specialist told her that not every baby is a fit for every breast.

 “I had to give up the notion that this was, in fact, a failure, because it wasn’t.
 I had to let go of my notion that everyone around me was judging me for pulling out a bottle and powder instead of delicately unclipping my cute nursing bra,” she explains.